- Ensure Compliance in JD Edwards EnterpriseOne Licensing to Avoid Unexpected Fees

 Organizations must count all individuals at the front end of third-party systems to determine the required licenses.

-The data transfer between a third-party system and JD Edwards can happen in real-time or batches.
+The data transfer between a third-party system and JD Edwards can happen in real time or in batches.
 However, wording around not licensing front-end users in the second scenario does not apply to JD Edwards applications sold under Oracle contracts.

 Organizations must license all front-end users of connected systems to ensure compliance and migrate from legacy contracts if they exceed the license grant.